tdiprima/HotTake/README.md

 ## Writing Content Is a Grind

 Keeping a blog alive means researching trends, writing drafts, optimizing for search engines, and publishing consistently.
-Each article demands the same cycle: find a topic, structure an outline, write 1500 words, sprinkle in keywords, and format for the web.
+Each article demands the same cycle: find a topic, structure an outline, write # words, sprinkle in keywords, and format for the web.
 Miss a day and your momentum dies.

 ## Let the Pipeline Handle It

 Ghost Writer automates the full loop.
 It pulls trending topics from Google Trends, generates long-form articles via a local Ollama model, rewrites introductions with targeted SEO keywords, and saves publish-ready Markdown files.
 Optionally, it logs article metadata to Google Sheets for tracking output over time.

-The system runs on-demand from the command line or unattended on a daily schedule.
+The system runs on-demand from the command line.

 ## What You Get